Natural Baby Life logo (480 x 130)

 Are Taco Bell sauces safe during pregnancy?

-Most food in the United States is safe to eat thanks to the regulations and oversight of the FDA.
 However, the FDA does warn against consuming any unpasteurized or undercooked foods (such as eggs and meat) to prevent contracting foodborne illnesses such as listeria, salmonella, and e. coli.

 All of the sauces on or for Taco Bell menu items are safe to eat during pregnancy.
 All commercially made mayonnaise, dressings, and sauces made with egg and milk products in the United States are required to be pasteurized or be made from pasteurized dairy products.